Trivia: Monster Rancher

 - Dummied Out: The North American release of 2 has a few particular monster species that had some of their techs locked out due to censoring reasons and/or bad porting of the Japanese version, with the only way to unlock them is through the use of a GameShark.
 The Kato species, for an example, had its affinity for sake changed to olive oil and its particular attacks based on it were removed, making it impossible to unlock them while sending it on an Errantry.

-- The same can't be said for Monster Farm Online, the MMORPG.
+- Monster Farm Online, the MMORPG.
 Even if you go through the trouble of singing up for a Japanese account, you can't play it because it blocks all foreign IPs.

 - Sequel First: The original Monster Rancher never came out in PAL regions—instead, its sequel, Monster Rancher 2, came out first with the number dropped.
 This caused certain aspects of the anime and the spinoff games to become cases of Marth Debuted in Smash Bros.—the Dino species were MR1 only.